Stormwater

 WHAT IS STORMWATER POLLUTION?

-In developed areas, these surfaces prevent the water from naturally absorbing into the ground.
+In developed areas, these surfaces prevent the water from naturally soaking into the ground.
 As the water travels into the stormwater drainage system, it can collect oil, chemicals, bacteria, sediment, pet waste, trash, and other pollutants.
 It is important to know stormwater systems are not connected to sanitary sewer systems.

 LEARN WHAT YOU CAN DO TO PREVENT STORMWATER POLLUTION!